-After being admitted to UW-Marathon County, students with disabilities should make an appointment with Patti Thwaits, 715-261-6231, in the Solution Center (room 150) to discuss their specific needs.
+After being admitted to UW-Marathon County, students with disabilities should make an appointment with Amy Bowe, 715-261-6237, in the Solution Center to discuss their specific needs.
 Individual assistance is available in planning a manageable schedule.
 Special effort will be given to provide for a quality university experience.

 Parking and Elevators